dilyabareeva/quanda/docs/source/contributing_to_quanda.rst

 To contribute a metric, first identify which group of evaluation strategies your metric belongs to and create a file for it under the directory inside the ``quanda/metrics`` directory.
-The next step is to start implementing a subclass of the base ``Metric`` class, defined in ``quanda/metrics/base.py``.
+The next step is to start implementing a subclass of the base :doc:`Metric <docs_api/quanda.metrics.base>` class, defined in ``quanda/metrics/base.py``.
 The base initializer expects the trained model and the corresponding training dataset, which all metrics that are implemented currently use.
 We recommend calling the base initializer in